Our Projects

 Girls miss up to a quarter of their school time, because they do not have the facilities to manage their periods.
 Our programme teaches educators and students about menstrual health and how to make their own period pads.
 This enables teachers and educators to help their students to stay in school, by understanding the issues and teaching them how to make re-usable pads that they can make themselves.
 They are made using locally sourced materials, affordable, sustainable, reusable and washable, long lasting, comfortable and very importantly eco-friendly.

 This is a sustainable approach to the challenge faced by women and girls all over the world.
-So far we have run this programme in Sierra Leone, The Gambia and Cuba, which has impacted over 100’000 women so far.
-Each country takes ownership of the programme and runs it in their own unique way, that will have maximum impact in that culture.
+So far, we have run this programme in Sierra Leone, The Gambia, Guinea Bissau, Uganda, Malawi, Senegal, Haiti and Cuba, which has impacted over 160’000 women annually so far.
+Each area takes ownership of the programme and runs it in their own unique way, that will have maximum impact in their context and culture.

 Storytelling